De-institutionalisation

 collection and information

 ...
-Understanding the services and
+Understanding the

 service processes